yshardulgmail/pages_test/docs/index.md

 permalink: /
 ---

-# HostOS Documenation
+# HostOS Reports
-Welcome to the documentation for the HostOS Team.
+Hostos reports will be available at this place.
 {: .fs-6 .fw-300 }

 <details markdown="block">